Rabbis urge teaching of empathy to counteract religious hate

 Similar pilot programs are underway in several communities, including Lawrence, Kansas.
 Greenberg and others were approached by hundreds of attendees seeking to import the program locally.

-The El Paso program is an extension of the philosophy of the movement’s late leader, Rabbi Menachem Mendel Schneerson, known as the Lubavitcher Rebbe, who was one of the most influential global leaders in Judaism during the time he led the group.
+The El Paso program is an extension of the philosophy of the movement’s late leader, Rabbi Menachem Mendel Schneerson, known as the Lubavitcher Rebbe, who was one of the most influential global leaders in Judaism in modern times.

 Earlier this year, Israeli researchers reported that violent attacks against Jews spiked significantly in 2018, with the largest reported number of Jews killed in anti-Semitic acts in decades.